kilpatty/ts-sdk/packages/dynamic-bonding-curve/docs.md

 - The `minimumAmountOut` parameter protects against slippage.
 Set it to a value slightly lower than the expected output.
 - The `referralTokenAccount` parameter is an optional token account.
 If provided, the referral fee will be applied to the transaction.
 - If the transaction fails with "insufficient balance", check that you have enough tokens plus fees for the transaction.
-- The pool address can be derived using `client.state.getDbcPoolAddress(quoteMint, baseMint, config)`.
+- The pool address can be derived using `deriveDbcPoolAddress`.

 ---